-Choices: Costa Rica vs. Ecuador
+Choices: Costa Rica VS Ecuador

-Expat Lifestyle Choices series is a collection of articles that highlights the pros and cons of two countries which expats are comparing.
+Expat Lifestyle Choices series is a collection of articles that highlights the pros and cons of two countries in which expats are comparing.

 So you’ve decided that Central or South America is your next move.
 With great weather, growing economies, and governments working toward making their quaint countries friendly to foreign money and secure for your real estate investment, Central and South America are fast-becoming the hottest expatriation destinations.

 When considering which country is the best fit for your expatriation plans, there are almost innumerable factors.
 The cost of living, security, immigration requirements, the language barrier, real estate costs, and more are elements that need to be carefully weighed.
 Two countries that are topping the list of places to expatriate or retire are Ecuador and Costa Rica.
 Let’s take a look at the two countries and compare what each has to offer.

 This small country of just under 5 million people is considered the jewel of Central America.

 Starting with the abolishment of a standing army in 1948, Costa Ricans have made education, social services, and development of the mainstay of their social philosophy.
 Statistically being ranked the “happiest country on earth”, Costa Ricans live a peaceful and nearly conflict-free lifestyle embodied in the local phrase “Pura Vida!” meaning Pure Life!